floatingatoll/tutorials/irc-channel-quickstart/irc-channel-quickstart.md

 ## Restricted channels

-There are a lot of possible channel restrictions.
-We typically use two forms of restriction, which may be combined if desired.
+IRC channels permit anyone to join, whether public or secret.
+Restrictions may be configured to secure the channel.

+### Possible restrictions

+Typically most channels use a single restriction only, but these may be combined as needed.

-### Invite-only
+#### Invite-only

 People must be invited to the channel or they will be unable to join.
+If their client disconnects, they will need to be invited to rejoin.
+If they have sufficient access levels, they may ask Chanserv to invite them in.

 TODO

-### Password-protected
+#### Password-protected

+People must have the password to join the channel or they will be unable to join.
+Most clients remember the password and will be able to rejoin until it is changed.

+TODO

+#### Restricted-members

+People must be on the Chanserv access list for the channel, TODO

+TODO about insufficient vs. other two

 TODO